Process philosophy: Relation between actual entities and abstractions stated in the ontological principle

 For Whitehead, besides its temporal generation by the actual entities which are its contributory causes, a process may be considered as a concrescence of abstract ingredient eternal objects.
 God enters into every temporal actual entity.

 Whitehead's ontological principle is that whatever reality pertains to an abstraction is derived from the actual entities upon which it is founded or of which it is comprised.

 Causation and concrescence of a process

-Concrescence is a term coined by Whitehead to show the process of jointly forming an actual entity that was without form, but about to manifest itself into an entity Actual full (satisfaction) based on datums or for information on the universe.
-The process of forming an actual entity is the case based on the existing datums.
-Concretion process can be regarded as subjectification process.
+Concrescence is a term coined by Whitehead for the process of a new occasion manifesting as "fully actual"—i.e., becoming concrete—and, having completed this process of actualization (achieving satisfaction, in his terms), in turn becoming an objective datum for successor occasions.
+The concretion process can be regarded as a process of subjectification.

 Datum is a term coined by Whitehead to show the different variants of information possessed by actual entity.
-In process philosophy, datum is obtained through the events of concrescence.
-Every actual entity has a variety of datum.
+In process philosophy, each datum is obtained through the events of concrescence.